 Integrating literacy programs in early childhood education helps children to read and write with more ease.
-At One World International School (OWIS) Riyadh, our goal is for students to develop a strong confidence and foundation in reading and writing from Kindergarten.
+At OWIS Riyadh (leading international school), our goal is for students to develop a strong confidence and foundation in reading and writing from Kindergarten.
 We want our students to understand the essence of literacy throughout their life.
 The Early Years Literacy Program at OWIS, supports children who are at various levels of linguistic proficiency and helps them to understand the nuances of the language.

 How to include literacy in early childhood educational programs?

 Reading workshops help children learn new words through pictures.
 Taking the ownership to identify words increases student-engagement and enables them to learn easily.
 Through such workshops children learn to read and analyze texts, understand concepts and have conversations about them.

 Learning literacy through drama, collaborative games and other group activities helps children to develop critical thinking and communication skills.
 Children develop language and literacy skills through exploration-based learning in everyday activities.
 Relating fictional stories with children’s daily life experiences allows them to be fully engaged in their reading and writing workshops.